 Who do you want steering your company: rock-star marketing innovator or B-player and follower?
 We know how to find candidates that not only have mastery of marketing and executive leadership, but also bring a fresh perspective and new ideas to the table.

-Are the changes in marketing online and elsewhere making you reconsider your marketing department’s resources and structure?
+- Are the changes in marketing online and elsewhere causing you to reconsider your marketing department’s resources and structure?

-Are you using the same marketing strategy that you were 5 years ago, diminishing results while the competition pulls ahead?
+- Are you using the same marketing strategy that you were five years ago with diminishing results, while the competition pulls ahead?

-These situations can all make or break the near future of your company.
-Selecting a candidate that fits with your company culture and provides the leadership you’re looking for is challenging for even the most experienced corporate HR team.
+These situations can all make or break the future of your company.
+Selecting a candidate who fits with your company culture and provides the leadership you’re looking for is challenging for even the most experienced corporate HR team.

-Fortunately, you don’t have to search on your own.
+Fortunately, you don’t have to recruit on your own.

 We have higher success rates placing executive level marketing talent than anyone in the industry.
 Why?

-Because we have the marketing insight and experience to understand precisely what you need and exactly who you are looking for.
+- We have the marketing insight and experience to help you determine precisely what skills you need and type of candidate you should be interviewing

-After 18 years of stellar success, we have woven a strong network with a dedicated results-driven team and cutting-edge processes and technology.
+- After 26 years of stellar success, we have woven a strong network with a dedicated results-driven team, proven processes and cutting-edge technology

 There is no one-size-fits-all way to ensure a successful search.
 You have unique capabilities, values, problems and needs.
 And you need a very specific person who has the skills you require and a mindset that matches your corporate culture and brand.

-New media channels, technologies, and marketing strategies are constantly emerging.
-Those that aren’t constantly innovating ways to leverage these opportunities are falling behind.
+New media channels, technologies and marketing strategies are constantly emerging.
+Those that aren’t constantly innovating to leverage these opportunities are falling behind.
 What made a good marketing executive two years ago wouldn’t necessarily guarantee a comparably adept leader and marketer today.

 Are you sure your current marketing leadership is staying ahead of today’s marketing trends?
-Our marketing executive search service ensures you have the most relevant and up-to-date knowledge and abilities at your disposal.
+Our marketing executive recruiters ensure you have the most relevant and up-to-date knowledge and abilities at your disposal.